Use OCI Speech to Transcribe Natural Language

 Compartments are cross-region logical partitions within an Oracle Cloud Infrastructure tenancy.
 Use compartments to organize your resources in Oracle Cloud, control access to the resources, and set usage quotas.
 To control access to the resources in a given compartment, you define policies that specify who can access the resources and what actions they can perform.

-• Load Balancer
+• Load balancer

 The Oracle Cloud Infrastructure Load Balancing service provides automated traffic distribution from a single entry point to multiple servers in the back end.

-• Security List
+• Security list

 For each subnet, you can create security rules that specify the source, destination, and type of traffic that must be allowed in and out of the subnet.

-• Object Storage
+• Object storage

 Object storage provides quick access to large amounts of structured and unstructured data of any content type, including database backups, analytic data, and rich content such as images and videos.
 You can safely and securely store and then retrieve data directly from the internet or from within the cloud platform.
-You can seamlessly scale storage without experiencing any degradation in performance or service reliability.
+You can scale storage without experiencing any degradation in performance or service reliability.
 Use standard storage for "hot" storage that you need to access quickly, immediately, and frequently.
 Use archive storage for "cold" storage that you retain for long periods of time and seldom or rarely access.

-• Oracle Functions
+• Functions

-• Oracle Cloud Infrastructure Events
+• Events

-• Oracle Infrastructure Cloud Speech
+• Oracle Cloud Infrastructure Speech

 Oracle Cloud Infrastructure Speech is a new AI service that uses Automatic Speech Recognition (ASR) to convert speech to text.